-Locate services and other appropriate activities within the Redfern-Waterloo public housing estates.
+Locate services and other appropriate activities within the Redfern- Waterloo public housing estates.
 DoH NGOs June 2006.
-Build partnerships between the Aboriginal community, the RWA and other levels of government to: RWA DAA November 2005, ongoing. identify community priorities and solutions; foster community leadership through formal and informal processes; identify and develop positive role models and champions; support greater involvement of Elders and young people.
+Build partnerships between the Aboriginal community, the RWA and other levels of government to: RWA DAA November 2005, ongoing. - identify community priorities and solutions; foster community leadership through formal and informal processes; - identify and develop positive role models and champions; - support greater involvement of Elders and young people.
 Provide opportunities for Aboriginal and other organisations to develop their capacity.
 This would include: RWA DAA NGOs Commence discussions November 2005. training that addresses best practice in human service delivery and community leadership development; organisational mentoring to strengthen organisational capacity and governance; and - developing and strengthening leadership.
-Create and support mutually beneficial partnerships between the private RWA Private Sector sector and local residents by: City of Sydney supporting local service providers, interagency and community groups to participate in, and develop, joint social NGOs June 2006. ventures, cooperatives and social entrepreneurialism; DSRD fostering micro-enterprise development (in conjunction with RWA and other agencies); June 2006. undertaking a feasibility study for a community-based capital seeding program based on no or low interest loans to people on a low income; and March 2006. - developing proposals for a Redfern-Waterloo food cooperative and community markets.
-March 2006 Develop a cross-cultural training package, which includes issues relevant DAA RWA November 2005. to Aboriginal and other cultural groups in the area, for NSW Government and non-government service providers in Redfern and Waterloo.
-CRC NGOs IMPLEMENTATION AND REFORM Establish: A Redfern-Waterloo Implementation Senior Officers Group (ISOG) chaired by the RWA and tasked with implementing Plan priorities and comprising relevant government human services agencies.
+Create and support mutually beneficial partnerships between the private RWA Private Sector sector and local residents by: City of Sydney supporting local service providers, interagency and community groups to participate in, and develop, joint social NGOs June 2006. ventures, cooperatives and social entrepreneurialism; DSRD - fostering micro-enterprise development (in conjunction with RWA and other agencies); June 2006. undertaking a feasibility study for a community-based capital seeding program based on no or low interest loans to people on a low income; and March 2006. - developing proposals for a Redfern-Waterloo food cooperative and community markets.
+March 2006 Develop a cross-cultural training package, which includes issues relevant to Aboriginal and other cultural groups in the area, for NSW Government and non-government service providers in Redfern and Waterloo.
+DAA CRC RWA NGOs November 2005.
+IMPLEMENTATION AND REFORM Establish: 1.
+A Redfern-Waterloo Implementation Senior Officers Group (ISOG) chaired by the RWA and tasked with implementing Plan priorities and comprising relevant government human services agencies.
 RWA November 2005.
-A Human Services Ministerial Advisory Committee (HSMAC) serving as a reference point for community participation and client feedback.
-November / December 2005. reedback.
+2. A Human Services Ministerial Advisory Committee (HSMAC) serving as a reference point for community participation and client feedback.
+November / December 2005.
 October 2005.
-Coordinate the pilot of a model of shared administrative or "back office" services for non-government organisations in line with current NSW Government efforts to develop more efficient back office arrangements for funded organisations.
-RWA July 2006.
-Streamlining compliance and reducing associated costs for funded non-government organisations RWA December 2006 Enhancing the capacity of local non-government services to utilise information technologies RWA July 2006 Standardising and streamlining client intake, assessment and referral processes will occur through: July 2006. implementing common intake and assessment processes for all client groups, including young people, women and families and improve referral processes between providers; - improving inter-agency communication about action taken on referrals between agencies.
-Supporting the introduction and operation of the NSW Government Better Service Delivery ReferralLink Program in Redfern-Waterloo.
+Occurrents the milet of a model of above desire in interview on "book office" RWA Coordinate the pilot of a model of shared administrative or "back office" services for non-government organisations in line with current NSW Government efforts to develop more efficient back office arrangements for funded organisations.
+RVVA July 2006.
+Streamlining compliance and reducing associated costs for funded non- government organisations RWA December 2006 Enhancing the capacity of local non-government services to utilise information technologies RWA July 2006 Standardising and streamlining client intake, assessment and referral processes will occur through: July 2006. implementing common intake and assessment processes for all client groups, including young people, women and families and improve referral processes between providers; - improving inter-agency communication about action taken on

 July 2006.
-The Implementation Senior Officers Group (ISOG) assess and report on progress against Human Services Plan priorities using measures of improvement in organisational capacity across government and non-government service providers.

 RWA April 2006.
-Review and evaluation of progress against Human Services Plan priorities 18 months after the release of the final Human Services Plan and thereafter biennially.

 RWA Develop and evaluation strategy by mid-2006.
 Subsequent evaluation May 2007 and ongoing for life of plan.

-The ISOG will: establish taskforces and working groups to implement the actions in the Plan; and December 2005 - February 2006 invite representatives of the Australian Government, the City of Sydney and local service providers to participate on taskforces and working groups where appropriate.
-The RWA will develop a Redfern-Waterloo Corporate Citizenship Prospectus that will outline the programs and activities provided in the area that would benefit from private sector support.
-RWA Commence early 2006 To further encourage private sector involvement, the RWA will apply for charitable organisation status managed through a not-for-profit Trust operating under a clear set of guiding principles.
-PHASE TWO PRIORITIES Phase Two of the Human Services Plan will continue the implementation of Phase One initiatives and also identify priorities and improve service delivery for the following groups: RWA Commence November 2005.
-Migrant communities.
+December 2005 - February 2006

+RWA Commence early 2006

+RWA Commence November 2005.

+RWA